diem/dip/lips/lip-1.md

 A secondary use-case for the Off-Chain protocol is to provide higher levels of privacy than those that can be achieved directly on a Blockchain.
 The exact details of the customer accounts involved in a payment, as well as any personal information that needs to be exchanged to support compliance, remain off-chain.
 They are exchanged within a secure, authenticated and encrypted, channel and only made available to the parties that strictly require them.

+In the future, the Off-Chain protocol will be further extended to include functionality such as batching of transactions and additional payments functionality.

 ---
 # Specification
 ---